oras-project/oras/docs/proposals/diagnose-experience.md

 Here are the common conventions to print clear and analyzable debug logs.

 ### **Timestamp Each Log Entry**
 - **Precise Timing:** Ensure each log entry has a precise timestamp to trace the sequence of events accurately.
+ORAS SHOULD use the [Nanoseconds](https://pkg.go.dev/time#Duration.Nanoseconds) precision to print the timestamp in the first field of each line.
-  - Example: `[2024-08-02 23:56:02] Starting metadata retrieval for repository oras-demo`
+  - Example: `[2024-08-02 23:56:02.6738192Z] Starting metadata retrieval for repository oras-demo`

 ### **Avoid Logging Sensitive Information**
 - **Privacy and Security:** Abstain from logging sensitive information such as passwords, personal data, or authentication tokens.
-  - Example: `[2024-08-02 23:56:02] Attempting to authenticate user [UserID: usr123]`  (exclude authentication token and password information).
+  - Example: `[2024-08-02 23:56:02.7338192Z] Attempting to authenticate user [UserID: usr123]`  (exclude authentication token and password information).

 ## Proposals for ORAS CLI